szwedm/third-party-images/fluent-bit/README.md

 # Fluent Bit Docker Image

-This image is based on the official [Fluent Bit Docker image](https://github.com/fluent/fluent-bit/blob/v1.8.11/dockerfiles/Dockerfile.x86_64).
+This image is based on the official [Fluent Bit Docker image](https://github.com/fluent/fluent-bit/blob/master/dockerfiles/Dockerfile).

-We add modifications so that we use the latest `debian:testing-slim` variant, as opposed to the upstream distroless image, which is always `debian:stable`-based.

 The custom plugin has the following customizations: